agodahdev/project2/README.md

 - **Timer Feature**:
    - Started the quiz and let the timer run down to 0:00.
 When the timer reaches 0:00, the quiz ends automatically, and the final score is displayed.
 The timer should appear in red for visibility.

+- **404 Page**
+   - Visit a non-existent URL on the site and The 404 page should appear with a "Page Not Found" message and a button that redirects back to the home page.